wintyre01/rb-patches/README.md

 Original project by MiloHax.
 These are my personal modifications to the games.
+Downloads are in the release tab.

 # rb-patches

-Lightweight patches to vanilla RB games that add small quality-of-life improvements
+Lightweight patches to vanilla RB games that add small quality-of-life improvements.

 </br>

-# 📥 Downloads
+# 📥 Downloads (Original MiloHax versions)

 | Xbox 360 | PlayStation 3 |
 | --- | ----------- |